garbados/nosql-listener/readme.md

 Now you're live on Heroku!

 NB: to prevent your Heroku instance from idling, you'll need more than one dyno running.
+To do that, run `heroku ps:scale web=2`